-Arvo is a geometric slab-serif typeface family suited for screen and print.
-The flavor of the font is rather mixed, being nearly mono linear to increase legibility.
-Arvo is an Estonian name used for boys.
-In the Finnish language, Arvo means ‘number, value or worth.’
+Arvo is a geometric slab-serif typeface family suited for both screen and print.
+The design of the font is mixed and has been kept mono linear to increase its legibility.
+Arvo is an Estonian name used for boys and in Finnish, means ‘number, value or worth.’

 Lobster and Lobster Two

 Lobster and Lobster Two are calligraphic fonts.
+The font was designed by Impallari Type.
 Lobster comes in a single Regular style whereas Lobster two supports four styles.
-Bothe these fonts support different versions or letter-pairs of each letter (aka “ligatures”) and the best possible variation of each letter is picked depending of the context of the letter inside each word.
-All this happens automatically in any browser that supports ligatures.
-The font was designed by Impallari Type.
+Bothe these fonts support different versions or letter-pairs of each letter (known as “ligatures”) which means that the best possible variation of each letter is picked depending on the position of that letter in the word and its preceding and next letter.

-Open Sans is a humanist sans serif typeface designed by Steve Matteson.
-It is probably the most used Web Font as according to Google it is featured in more than 19,000,000 websites.
-Open Sans is used in some of Google’s web pages as well as its print and web advertisements.
+Open Sans is a sans serif typeface designed by Steve Matteson.
+It is probably the most widely used Web Font as according to Google it is featured in more than 19,000,000 websites.
+Open Sans is also used by Google in its official pages, print material and online adverts.

-It is optimized for web, print and mobile device interfaces, and has excellent legibility in its letterforms.
-Its design is similar to Droid Sans, created as the first user interface font for Android phones, but with wider characters and the inclusion of italic variants.
-It has a variant font family called Open Sans Condensed
+It is optimized for web, print and mobile interfaces.
+Its design is similar to Droid Sans, which was introduced in Android phones.
+However, it has wider characters and italic variants as well.
+It has a variant font family called Open Sans Condensed with condensed letterforms.

 Slabo 27px and Slabo 13px

 Slabo is a collection of size-specific fonts for use in online advertising and other web uses.
 Each font in the collection is fine-tuned for use at the pixel size in its name.
-The Slabo project is led by Tiro Typeworks, a type design foundry based in Canada.
+The Slabo was developed by Tiro Typeworks, a type foundry based in Canada.

 Source Sans Pro

 Source Sans Pro is a sans serif typeface designed by Paul D. Hunt for Adobe Systems.
 It is the first font released under SIL Open Font License, by Adobe Systems.
-It intended to work well in user interfaces , web and print design.
+It was designed by Adobe to be used in user interfaces but later modified for print usage as well.